LORD-JINXXX/PDF-Upload-and-Read/README.md

     ```

 2. Install the dependencies:

-2.1)In the first terminal, install dependencies for the backend server:
+    In the first terminal, install dependencies for the backend server:
     ```bash
     cd backend
     npm install
     ```
-2.2)In the second terminal, install dependencies for frontend development server:
+    In the second terminal, install dependencies for frontend development server:

     ```bash
     cd frontend